cathymariza/blog/Lab8 Reflection.md

 dotnet ef migrations add InitialCreate dotnet ef database update`

-Even though I had some hiccyps, it wa all worth it and I'm happy for evrything I learnt and this really strenthened my knowledge and helped in the final project.
+Even though I had some hiccups, it wa all worth it and I'm happy for evrything I learnt and this really strenthened my knowledge and helped in the final project.